 However, for those who are confident with VPNs and looking to configure tons of settings this might hold them back.
 But, really, everything's good to go out of the box.

-The biggest selling point is Surfshark's price, though: just $2.49 a month.
+The biggest selling point is Surfshark's price, though: less than $2.50 a month.
 That's half the price of some of its more expensive competitors, and makes it the best cheap VPN on the market.

 So, if you want to get a great Japan VPN for as little as possible, Surfshark could be the right choice.